-After registration, but during the first week of classes in a semester, or the first two class days in a summer term, a student may add a course only with the approval of the course instructor, the student's advisor, and the Division Director for which the course is offered.
-A special student should seek approval of the course instructor and Dean of the College in which the course is offered.
-A student seeking certification only should seek approval of the course instructor and the Director, Office of Teacher Certification and Placement.
-After the first week of classes and through the twelfth class day of any semester, or on the third or fourth class day of any summer term, the additional approval of the Dean of the College in which the course is offered is required.
-A special student and a student seeking certification only should seek the additional approval of the Dean of the College in which the course is offered.
-After the twelfth class day of any semester or after the fourth class day of any summer term, students may not add a course except for extremely rare and extenuating circumstances as approved by the Vice President for Academic Affairs.
-Undergraduates seeking to add a graduate course in any of these time periods must obtain the special approvals specified in the sections "Enrollment in Graduate Courses for Undergraduate Credit" and "Enrollment in Graduate Courses for Graduate Credit'' in this catalog.
+After registration, but during the first week of classes in a semester or the first two class days in a summer term, a student may add a course only with the approval of the course instructor, the student's advisor and the Division Director for which the course is offered.
+After the twelfth class day of any semester or after the fourth class day of any summer term (Census Date), students may not add a course except for extremely rare and extenuating circumstances as approved by the Dean.
+Undergraduates seeking to add a graduate course in any of these time periods must obtain the special approvals specified in the sections "Enrollment in Graduate Courses for Undergraduate Credit" and "Enrollment in Graduate for Graduate Credit" in this catalog.
 The University Calendar indicates the deadline dates for adding courses.